Abhorrent Solutions

 • Russia pulls its troops back to its pre-war borders;

-• Ukraine renounces its claim to the Crimea and withdraws its forces from all areas under active dispute;
+• Ukraine withdraws its forces from all areas in dispute;

 • both sides renounce all support for guerrilla actions by partisans within the disputed areas and agree to jointly finance para-military peacekeeping activities in those areas to be organized and managed by the governments, or quasi-governments, in place;

-• pending a new vote in the disputed areas they will remain in the Russian federation with government and education conducted predominantly in Russian; and,
+• the agreement specifies that a new vote on language and larger political affiliations will be held in the disputed areas within three years - pending the outcome of which they will remain in the Russian federation with government and education conducted in Russian; and,

-• the United States agrees to make monies already allocated by Congress for the purchase of military goods and services for the Ukraine available on a lend-lease basis to Russian or Ukranian companies for the purchase of industrial goods and services in the United States to be applied in the formerly disputed areas.
+• the United States agrees to make monies already allocated by Congress for the purchase of military goods and services for the Ukraine available on a lend-lease basis for the purchase of industrial goods and services in the United States for use in any of the disputed areas.

 1. the killing mostly stops and huge numbers of Ukrainian families avoid either starving or freezing to death this winter while a significant number (estimated at upwards of 100,000) armed forces personnel drawn from both sides aren't killed and about three times as many aren't wounded;